What is Role-Based Access Control (RBAC)?

 1. Plan carefully

-RBAC works best when it is planned carefully and implemented systematically.
+Role-Based Access Control works best when it is planned carefully and implemented systematically.
 It is essential to take the time to map out the roles and permissions needed to avoid confusion and ensure that everyone has the access they need.

 2. Restrict access as much as possible

-RBAC is most effective when it restricts access to sensitive information.
+The technique is most effective when it restricts access to sensitive information.
 You should only give employees the permissions they need to do their job function and nothing more.

 3. Use a centralized system

-a centralized RBAC system is the best way to manage user permissions and ensure everyone follows the same rules.
+A centralized RBAC system is the best way to manage user permissions and ensure everyone follows the same rules.
 This makes it easier to track who has access to what and reduces the risk of information being leaked or lost.

 4. Keep data safe